robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

     ];
     ```

-1. The Login page should be able to be displayed if you navigate to [http://localhost:4200/login](http://localhost:4200/login)
+1. The Login page should display when you navigate to [http://localhost:4200/login](http://localhost:4200/login)

     ![login initial view](images/login-initial-view.png)

+    <div class="alert alert-info" role="alert">**Note:** When you navigate to the login route, the LoginComponent is loaded into the `<router-outlet></router-outlet>` in the html in  src\app\app.component.html.
+The router-outlet tag is how Angular knows where to put the rendered content for the route.</div>

 <div class="exercise-end"></div>